krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 ```

 **Description**:
-Retrieves repository permissions for a specific team.
+It retrieves repository permissions for a specific team.

+**Why This Endpoint Exists**:
+- It sets the required `application/vnd.github.v3.repository+json` Accept header.
+Without this header, GitHub API returns `204 No Content` instead of permission details.
+- It normalizes permission values (`write` → `push`, `read` → `pull`).
+- It adds `owner` field at root level for easier access.

 **Parameters**:
 - `org` (string, required): Organization name